 Generally speaking, follow package instructions during the growing season (spring and summer) and dilute fertilizer to half during the dormant season (fall and winter).

 If your plants are growing very rapidly and/or you have abundant sunlight or artificial light, you may want to increase the amount of fertilizer used during the growing season.
 This is especially true if you notice excessive yellowing of leaves.

-2. Fertilizing Your Outdoor Plants In Containers: For outdoor plants, you will want to use a longer term, slow or controlled release product like these.
+2. Plant Food For Your Outdoor Container Plants: For outdoor plants, you will want to use a longer term, slow or controlled release product like these.
 Begin fertilizing just before growth begins in the springtime.
 Choose according to whether or not your plants will remain in their pots throughout the growing season.